Placeholder-Software/Dissonance/docs/Tutorials/Channel-Priority.md

 trigger.Priority = ChannelPriority.High;
 ```

-Alternatively if you are [directly using channels](/Tutorials/Directly-Using-Channels) instead of using the trigger behaviours you can set the priority when the channel is created, and then modify it from the channel object at any time:
+Alternatively if you are [directly using channels](Directly-Using-Channels.md) from scripts instead of using the trigger components you can set the priority when the channel is created, and then modify it from the channel object at any time:

 ```
 var comms = GetComponent<DissonanceComms>();